 Sanctuary trails are open dawn to dusk daily.
 The raptor mews are accessible through the center courtyard and also open dawn to dusk.

-The center is normally open to visitors Monday–Friday, 10:00 am–5:00 pm and Saturday, 10:00 am–4:00 pm.
+The center is open to visitors Tuesday–Friday, 11:00 am–4:00 pm starting on June 1, 2021.
 It is closed on major holidays.
 There is no admission charge, but donations are always welcome.

 NH Audubon’s McLane Center (formerly known as the Silk Farm Center) is the organization’s longest established center.
 In addition to being a program center, the building is home to NH Audubon’s central operations.
 It is located on the Silk Farm Sanctuary in Concord.